Climate change is in your hands – top 5 things you can do to make a difference

 1. Become a water warrior

 Our bodies are made up of 60% water – and we literally can’t live without it.
 We would only last for 3-4 days without H20.
 One of the characteristics of climate change is the increase in the number and severity of weather events.
-A year ago South Africa was ravaged by one of the worst droughts in living memory – some areas are still in crisis.
+A couple of years ago South Africa was ravaged by one of the worst droughts in living memory – some areas are still in crisis.
 And many believe the next world war will be about access to this most precious of commodities.
 So number one on the to-do list is: be water wise.
 Every drop counts.
 Showering not bathing should be the norm.
 Using grey water in the garden.
 Checking for leaks and drips.
 Become a water warrior!

 2. Say no to plastic